-The Secretariat reported on the comparisons between trade statistics and Task I data for bluefin tuna, swordfish and bigeye tuna (Secretariat Report on Statistics and Coordination of Research 2008).
+The Secretariat reported on the comparisons between trade statistics and Task I data for bluefin tuna, swordfish and bigeye tuna (Secretariat Report on Statistics and Coordination of Research 2008 in this Volume).

-Last year it was recommended that the Species Working Groups standardized the methodology (including liveweight conversion factors for swordfish and bigeye) for using trade data information.
+Last year it was recommended that the Species Working Groups standardized the methodology (including live-weight conversion factors for swordfish and bigeye) for using trade data information.
 No progress has been made in this regard, and the Sub-Committee reiterated this as a recommendation for the Methods Working Group.